Pierre-Lannoy/wp-traffic/readme.txt

 * display (past or current) API calls in console - see `wp help api tail` for details;
 * toggle on/off main settings - see `wp help api settings` for details.

-For a full help on WP-CLI commands in Traffic, please [read this guide](https://github.com/Pierre-Lannoy/wp-traffic/blob/master/WP-CLI.md).
+For a full help on WP-CLI commands in Traffic, please [read this guide](https://perfops.one/traffic-wpcli).

+> **Traffic** is part of [PerfOps One](https://perfops.one/), a suite of free and open source WordPress plugins dedicated to observability and operations performance.

 **Traffic** is a free and open source plugin for WordPress.
 It integrates many other free and open source works (as-is or modified).
 Please, see 'about' tab in the plugin settings to see the details.